About This Program

 You’re interested in health and how to live well.
 You’re patient, compassionate, and motivated.
 You want a career that involves helping others lead happier, more fulfilling lives.
 Health Sciences may be the major for you.

-The Health Sciences major at Utica College provides foundational learning for students who desire to enter any of a number of different health and health-related professions.
-It is a strong undergraduate prelude to graduate study in physical and occupational therapy.
+The Health Sciences major at Utica University provides foundational learning for students who desire to enter any of a number of different health and health-related professions.
+Offered both on ground and online, this program is a strong undergraduate prelude to graduate study in physical and occupational therapy.

 Taught by an accomplished faculty, the major in Health Sciences offers a solid grounding for professional accomplishment and more specialized study, following a highly interdisciplinary approach to human health that encompasses everything from anatomy to anthropology to statistics and more.